Europe

 Health

-A Diverse Local Community Finds A Consensus To Assert Power
+A Diverse Local Community Finds a Consensus to Assert Power

 The K-Buurt or K-neighbourhood is located around Amsterdam-Zuidoost’s Kraaiennest subway station.
 This community in the suburbs of Amsterdam has demanded recognition from the city since they founded Hart voor de K-Buurt (Heart for the K-Neighbourhood), a local multicultural community network of neighbours who are finding consensus language to assert power over the future of its ...